 People in different countries often have descriptive terms for hangover.
 The French call it “wood mouth.”
 Germans refer to it as “wailing of the cats.”
 Italians call it “out of tune.”
 Norwegians identify it as “carpenters in the head.”
 Spaniards call it “backlash.”
 Swedes refer to it as “pain in the hair roots.”
 Obviously, all of these terms suggest misery.1

-Understandably, people have long sought cures for hangover relief.
+Of course, people have long sought cures for hangovers.
 The ancient Greeks thought that eating cabbage would cure a hangover.
 Ancient Romans thought that eating fried canaries would do the same.

 Today, some Germans eat a breakfast of red meat and bananas.
 Some French drink strong coffee with salt.
 Many Chinese drink spinach tea.
 Some Puerto Ricans rub half a lemon under their drinking arm.
 Haitians sometimes stick 13 black-headed needles into the cork of the bottle from which they drank.
 And some Russians drink vodka in an effort to cure hangovers.